 Fussy lace parasols of the Victorian age were replaced by the beautiful Oriental style oil or cotton paper parasols with short wood handles.
 The Asian or Art Deco designs are works of art.
-If it wasn’t for the popularity as a seaside souvenir they would have gone out of fashion before 1920.
-As such they stayed around till the 1930s.
+If it wasn’t for their popularity as a seaside souvenir, they would have gone out of fashion before 1920.
+As such, they stayed around till the 1930s.

 Shop 1920s Parasols